lmns-solutions/arduino-interactive-lessons/esp32/led-fade.md

 {:toc}
 ---

 In this lesson, we'll show how to use [PWM](https://www.arduino.cc/en/Tutorial/PWM) output on the ESP32 to fade an LED on and off.
-This is where our lessons begin to differ from the [Intro to Output](../arduino/intro-output.md) series in the [Intro to Arduino section](../arduino/).
+This is where our lessons begin to differ from the {% include tlink.html id='arduino-intro-output' text='Intro to Output' %} series in the [Intro to Arduino section](../arduino/).

 Importantly, the [`analogWrite`](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/) method—which was always a misnomer in the Arduino library because it output a pulse-width modulation (PWM) waveform rather than a true analog voltage—is not implemented in the ESP32 Arduino library.
 Instead, there is a set of PWM methods, which provide additional control but at a cost of complexity.
 So, it's good that, by now, you understand PWM.
-If you want a refresher, see our description and watch the videos [here](../arduino/led-fade.md#Pulse-width-modulation-PWM).
+If you want a refresher, see our description and watch the videos {% include tlink.html id='arduino-led-fade' text='here' %}#Pulse-width-modulation-PWM.

 ![Animation of Fade on the ESP32](assets/movies/Huzzah32_Fade-optimized.gif)

 ## Materials

-You'll need the same materials as the [last lesson](led-blink.md):
+You'll need the same materials as the {% include tlink.html id='esp32-led-blink' text='last lesson' %}:

 | Breadboard | ESP32 | LED | Resistor |
 | ---------- |:-----:|:-----:|:-----:|